Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 #### LCM
 #### (LinkCheckMode)
 "LCM" is a mode that will trigger a LinkCheckRequest.
 The TTN backend will report back the number of gateways which received the request.
 Pushing button B will let you cicle through each spreadfactor.
+The request is triggered by button C.

 ![LCM Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/lcm.jpg "Fig 4.
 LCM")